 • To collect baseline data that can be compared against in the future, Redd Fish set out to begin capturing aerial imagery in 2021.
 Using a drone, the society documented the spatial extent of various kelp beds in Barkley Sound.

 • In 2022, Redd Fish expanded its research by broadening the monitoring area to include 10 primary sites.
-These sites contain giant kelp (Macrocystis pyrifera) and bull kelp (Nereocystis luetkeana), and were identified as priority areas by the society and Toquat Nation and Yuułuʔiłʔatḥ Government.
-Traditionally known for their large kelp forests, some of the survey sites served as important harvest areas for the nations.
+These sites contain giant kelp (Macrocystis pyrifera) and bull kelp (Nereocystis luetkeana), and were identified as priority areas by the society and t̓uk̓ʷaaʔath Nation and Yuułuʔiłʔatḥ Government.
+Historically known for their large kelp forests, some of the survey sites have traditionally served as important harvest areas for the nations.

-• Without historical data to measure the health of the kelp beds against, Redd Fish is leaning on accounts from traditional knowledge holders, and a study led by Maycira Costa.
-The study used British admiralty charts from 1858 to 1956 to create the first historical digital map of B.C.’s coast kelp forests to investigate the loss of kelp.
+• Without robust historical data to compare current findings to, Redd Fish is leaning on accounts from traditional knowledge holders, and research led by Dr. Maycira Costa and her University of Victoria lab.
+Dr. Costa has used British admiralty charts from 1858 to 1956 to create the first historical digital map of B.C.’s coast kelp forests to investigate the loss of kelp, and continues to explore remote sensing tools for documenting kelp resilience in B.C.

-• The next step in this initiative will consist of incorporating environmental DNA (eDNA).
-Various organisms, including salmon, shed their DNA in kelp beds, which can be assessed through water samples.
-Because juveniles tend to be elusive, eDNA is the best tool to determine presence, absence and abundance of salmon within kelp forest ecosystems.
+• We have also piloted another research technique: the use of environmental DNA (eDNA).
+Various organisms, including salmon, shed their DNA into the environment, which can be assessed by collecting and filtering water samples.
+Because juveniles tend to be elusive, eDNA could be a powerful tool to determine presence or absence of salmon within kelp forest ecosystems.
+We are working closely with researchers at DFO to analyze these samples and interpret the data.

 Want to see more amazing work on this project, and others like it?
 Support Redd Fish by donating here: